 By Road - Dorchester is centrally situated on the intersection of the A35 and the A37, and is within comfortable distance of the M5, M3, and M27.
 By Rail - Intercity from Waterloo to Dorchester South Station, or from Bristol to Dorchester West Station.

-(for 15 or more in a group) £5.95 per pupil.
+(for 15 or more in a group) £7 per pupil, £10 per adult.
 One adult is admitted free for every ten pupils.
-Extra adults are charged £5.95 each.
-Special joint rates are available for visits to either The Dinosaur Museum or The Terracotta Warriors Museum on the same day.
+Special joint rates are available for visits to The Dinosaur Museum on the same day.
 Please ring 01305 269741 for details.

 The Exhibition is suitable for those with impaired mobility.
 Two steps at access point - temporary ramps available.
 Other special needs: Hearing Impaired - Although there are several audio programmes, all information is clearly labelled.
 Partially Sighted - Some difficulty may be experienced with the low level of atmospheric lighting.

 The ideal size of a group is 30-35 pupils.
 It is however possible to accommodate up to three groups from the same school throughout the course of the day.
 We always try to avoid mixing groups from two different schools.

 In general 2 hours per group should be allowed for a visit, but this can be varied to meet individual requirements.
 The group is free to explore the Exhibition at their own pace, and member of the Exhibition team will be on hand to assist in any way.
 Everything is fully labelled and there are audio presentations.
 The Exhibition contains a great deal of information on ancient Egypt in general, as well as Tutankhamun in particular.

 The Exhibition has a large gift shop with a wide range of souvenirs, statues, jewellery, papyrus, and many more Egyptian themed items.
 There is an extensive book section with a wide selection of titles for adults and children.

 Refreshments can be had from many establishments within Dorchester, or there is a pleasant park - The Borough Gardens - suitable for picnics nearby.

-We suggest that children use the public toilets at the coach park before visiting The Exhibition as toilets are not available on site.
+We suggest that children use the public toilets at the coach park before visiting The Exhibition as toilets are limited on site.